 Cider has been part of American history since early times.
 When the colonists arrived they planted apple trees from imported seeds.
 The apples prospered in the fertile New England soil.
 Soon there were more apples than they could possibly eat.
 Fermenting the extra apples to make cider was the perfect idea.

 Although cider was not exactly an invention from colonial America, it does appear to have made its way from England.
 When the first Romans first arrived on English shores in roughly 55 B.C., they found the locals happily sipping on a cider-like beverage.
-Even though beer was actually more popular in England, the colonists found it difficult to grow the hops and barley for making beer in the harsh New England climate.
+Beer was actually more popular in England.
+The colonists found it difficult to grow the hops and barley.
+The New England climate did not favor this crop.
 Apples on the other hand grew a plenty.

 Ahhh, Irish pubs